Prenatal Testing:

 Genetic Carrier screening can be done for just a few conditions, or part of an expanded panel of over 100 conditions.
 If you are not a carrier of these conditions, you are at very low risk of having a child with any of these conditions.
 It is important to know that the current carrier tests detect the majority of carriers, but they cannot detect every single gene change that can cause these conditions.

-The three most common conditions which are tested are Cystic Fibrosis (CF), Fragile X Syndrome (FRAX) and Spinal Muscular Atrophy (SMA).
-The combined test, called “Prepair” costs approximately $385.00 and you will be billed directly by the laboratory, Victorian Clinical Genetic Service (VCGS).
-These types of genetic tests are unfortunately not rebatable under the current Medicare scheme.
-If your test is positive for any one of these conditions then your partner can be tested for the single relevant condition at a cost of $220.00 (which is also not rebatable).
-If you or your partner are found to be carriers of CF, SMA or FRAX, I will organise immediate genetic counselling so you can be advised about your risks and options for further testing.
-Results take approximately 10 working days and I will contact you directly with the results.
+The three most common conditions which are tested are Cystic Fibrosis (CF), Fragile X Syndrome (FXS) and Spinal Muscular Atrophy (SMA).
+The combined test, called “Prepair” is now fully rebatable through Medicare.
+If you or your partner are found to be carries of CF, SMA or FXS, I will organise immediate genetic counselling so you can be advised about your risks and options for further testing.
+Results take approximately 10 working days and I will contact you directly with these results.

 HERE IS A BRIEF DESCRIPTION OF THESE THREE MAIN CONDITIONS TESTED: